-Before installing the rotor case (31) to the gearbox (1A), make sure to clean the surface of the rotor case and the Gearbox and make sure to put the shims between rotor case and Gearbox as originally.
+Before installing the rotor case (31) to the gearbox (1A), make sure to clean the surface of the rotor case & gearbox and make sure to put the shims between rotor case and gearbox as originally.

-Assemble the rotor case (31) onto the Gearbox (1A) and secure the four hexa-nuts (46) with reference of below torque set value.
+Assemble the rotor case (31) onto the gearbox (1A) and secure the four hexa-nuts (46) with reference of below torque set value.